-Digital information on coastlines, international boundaries, cities, airports, elevations, roads, railroads, water features, cultural landmarks, etc. are available from different sources, for example the Geonetwork established by FAO (2010), with available data comprising
+Digital information on coastlines, international boundaries, cities, airports, elevations, roads, railroads, water features, and cultural landmarks are available from different sources such as the Geonetwork established by FAO (2010), with available data comprising base layers (e.g., boundaries, roads, and rivers), thematic layers (e.g., protected areas), or a backdrop image (e.g., World Forest, 2000).

 One of the most important spatial attributes of the mapping units for an elements-at-risk inventory is land use.
-The land use determines to a large extend the type of buildings that can be expected in the unit, the economic activities that are carried out, and the density of the population in different periods of the day.
+The land use determines to a large extent the type of buildings that can be expected in the unit, the economic activities that are carried out, and the density of the population for different time periods during the day.
 Land-cover and land-use maps are prepared by image classification at small scales or through visual interpretation at larger scales.
-Ebert et al. (2009) have developed a method using Object-Oriented Image classification method for the automatic characterization of land-use types in urban areas.
+Ebert et al. (2009) developed a method using object-oriented image classification methods for the automatic characterization of land-use types in urban areas.

-4.1.1 Collaborative Mapping and Mobile GIS
+3.10.4.1.1 Collaborative mapping and Mobile-GIS

 Elements-at-risk information is collected from a wide variety of sources.
-There are also many areas in the world for which no detailed digital data is available on elements-at-risk.
-In such situations, data should be digitized from analogue maps, or in case these also don't exist, be mapped in the field, for instance using mobile GIS.
-With the use of mobile GIS, it is possible to directly collect the spatial information, based on a high-resolution image that can be uploaded into a palmtop computer or smart phone, and link it with attribute information that is collected in the field.
+There are also many areas in the world for which no detailed digital data are available on elements-at-risk.
+In such situations, data should be digitized from analog maps, or in case these also do not exist, be mapped in the field, for instance, using mobile GIS.
+With the use of mobile GIS, it is possible to directly collect the spatial information based on a high-resolution image that can be uploaded into a palmtop computer or smart phone, and link it with attribute information that is collected in the field.
 Some of the most used tools for mobile GIS in urban elements-at-risk mapping are ArcPad (Montoya, 2003) and Cybertracker (McCall, 2008).

 Several initiatives have been established for collaborative mapping of topographic features, also referred to as "crowdsourcing".
 For example, OpenStreetMap is a free editable map of the whole world, which is made using collaborative mapping by volunteers.
-It allows users to collect, view, edit and use geographical data in a collaborative way from anywhere on Earth (OpenStreetMap, 2010).
+It allows users to collect, view, edit, and use geographical data in a collaborative way from anywhere on Earth (OpenStreetMap, 2010).
 Another crowdsourcing example is "Ushahidi" (Ushahidi, 2010), which means "testimony" in Swahili, which was initially developed to map reports of violence in Kenya in 2008, and which has been used later in many disaster events to rapidly collect and visualize spatial information.
 Other applications that are specifically directed to post-disaster relief coordination are "Sahana" (Sahana, 2010) and "Virtual Disaster Viewer" (Virtual Disaster Viewer, 2009).
-Sahana is a free web-based Disaster Management system, developed after the Indian Ocean tsunami, as a collaboration tool that addresses the common coordination problems during a disaster.
-The Virtual Disaster Viewer is a crowdsourcing tool for collaborative disaster impact and damage assessment, which has proven to be effective after the Haiti earthquake in 2010.
-Hundreds of earthquake and remote-sensing experts were assigned specific areas (tiles) of the affected areas to review and provide their assessment by comparing before and after high-resolution satellite images, that became available on Google Earth immediately after the disaster, and which served as the basis for the collaborative mapping.
+Sahana is a free web-based disaster management system developed after the Indian Ocean tsunami as a collaboration tool that addresses the common coordination problems during a disaster.
+The Virtual Disaster Viewer is a crowd-sourcing tool for collaborative disaster impact and damage assessment, which has proven to be effective after the Haiti earthquake in 2010.
+Hundreds of earthquake and remote-sensing experts were assigned specific areas (tiles) of the affected areas to review and provide their assessment by comparing before and after high-resolution satellite images, which became available on Google EarthTM immediately after the disaster, and which served as the basis for the collaborative mapping.
 Such collaborative-mapping applications might become a very important tool in the future.

-4.1.2 Population Data
+3.10.4.1.2 Population data